 Trump says coronavirus 'peak in death rate' likely in 2 weeks, extends social-distancing guidelines through April 30

-Speaking at the White House coronavirus news briefing on Sunday, President Trump declared that "the peak in death rate" in the coronavirus pandemic "is likely to hit in two weeks," and said the federal government will be extending its social-distancing guidelines through April 30.
+Speaking at a contentious White House coronavirus news briefing on Sunday that involved testy standoffs with multiple reporters, President Trump declared that "the peak in death rate" in the coronavirus pandemic "is likely to hit in two weeks," and said the federal government will be extending its social-distancing guidelines through April 30.

+When asked about worst-case scenarios if the country were to remain closed indefinitely, the president responded, "You're gonna have large numbers of suicides -- tremendous [numbers of] suicides...
+You will see drugs being used like nobody has ever used them before, and people are going to be dying all over the place."

+On a positive note, Trump went on to note that "two of the country's largest health insurers -- Humana and Cigna -- have announced that they will waive copays, coinsurance, and deductibles for coronavirus treatments."

-In response to a question at the briefing, Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, indicated that it remained possible that 100,000 to 200,000 people could die domestically.
+In response to a question at the briefing, Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, reiterated his estimate from earlier in the day that it remained possible that 100,000 to 200,000 people could die in the United States.
 "What we’re trying to do is not let that happen," he said, calling the extension of social-distancing guidelines "a wise and prudent decision."
+Over 2,300 people with the virus already have died in the U.S.

+"Models are good, but models often generate the kind of anxious question you asked," Fauci said, when a reporter asked how bad the situation could become.
+"A model is as good as the assumptions you put into the model, and very often, many of these assumptions are based on a complexity of issues that aren't necessarily the same... from one country to another."

+Fauci said the April 30 extension came after he, Dr. Deborah Birx and other members of the task force had made the recommendation.

 Separately, Trump openly questioned why the demand for surgical masks has skyrocketed in New York City and elsewhere, urging assembled reporters that they "oughtta look into it" because "something's going on."